benbaran/adal-angular4/README.md

-gulp watch    - watch for file changes do the build task gulp build    - clean the dist directory and build the project gulp commit   - bump version and add and commit files to git (for maintainers only) gulp publish  - publish new npm version (for mantainers only)
+gulp watch    - watch for file changes do the build task gulp build    - clean the dist directory and build the project gulp commit   - bump version and add and commit files to git (for maintainers only) gulp publish  - publish new npm version (for maintainers only)
 ```
 ### 4.0.1